tobyking3/viking-wars/lectures/lecture3/PITCHME.md

 #### How to Manage Time (Tasks)

-- Decompose one big problem into many smaller ones
+- Decompose one big problem into many smaller ones (OO approach)
 - Identify tasks need to complete each problem
 - Assign priorities (core or optional) and order